 Insufficient storage space will surely diminish the usefulness of an outdoor kitchen.
 Ask your clients to be realistic about what they will store outdoors so you can maximize the cabinets to match their needs.
 A mix of deep and shallow cabinets will avoid the problem of things getting lost in deep cabinets.

 You may need to remind your customers that outdoor kitchens are – well, outdoors.
 They will be exposed to dirt, dust, leaves, grass clippings and pollen, in addition to temperature changes, humidity and precipitation.
 To keep dishes and tools clean and ready to use, help them choose cabinets that are fully enclosed.
 Look for cabinets that have sealed doors and tops because dust will filter down from the countertop if tops aren’t sealed.

 The one universal truth that all outdoor kitchen designers must keep in mind is this: All building materials in an outdoor kitchen must be able to stand up to the elements.
 An outdoor kitchen needs to hold up to whatever the weather may bring, such as high winds, heavy rains, extreme heat and possibly even ice and snow storms.
 The materials must be tough enough to withstand the elements, while still being low maintenance for easy care.

 With beautiful, durable outdoor cabinets and appliances installed in one of your fabulous designs, your clients will enjoy outdoor living in their outdoor kitchens year after year.

-Bob Aungst Cabinet Sales is a full-service rep agency with one goal: to match kitchen and bath designers and remodelers with the cabinet manufacturers best suited to their business’ style and clientele.
-Owner Bob Aungst III represents Brighton Cabinetry, US Cabinet Depot, Jay Rambo Cabinetry, Great Northern Cabinetry, and Stylecraft.
+Bob Aungst Cabinet Sales is a full-service rep agency with the goal of matching kitchen designers and remodelers with the cabinet manufacturers best suited to their business’ style and clientele.
+Owner Bob Aungst III represents Brighton Cabinetry, US Cabinet Depot and Great Northern Cabinetry.